-Fa ir Value Useful Life
+Fair Value Useful Life

 (in months)

 Developed technology \$ 68,800 96

 Customer relationships 5,400 96

 Trade names 1,400 24

 Total intangible assets acquired \$ 75,600

-The Company incurred an immaterial amount of acquisition costs during the three months ended April 30, 2022.
+The acquisition costs during the three and six months ended July 31, 2022 were not material.
 The acquisition costs are recorded in general and administrative expenses in the Company's condensed consolidated statement of operations.